Revisiting the Mean

 The chart below has marked out the URPD with the critical pricing levels noted above, some key observations can be noted:

-This paints a picture of a market which rests on delicate ground, with a large volume of supply likely to be sensitive to the next major market move.
+This paints a picture of a market that rests on delicate ground, with a large volume of supply likely to be sensitive to the next major market move.

 A Short-Term Reset